osmhpi/pinpoint/README.md

 # PinPoint

-Tool for energy profiling, initially on Nvidia's Tegra X2 boards.
-Use if you want to start/stop your measurements with your program.
+A tool for energy profiling.
+At the moment the following platforms are supported:

+* 3-channel INA3221 on NVIDIA Jetson TX2 boards
+* 3-channel INA3221 on NVIDIA Jetson AGX Xavier boards
+* Microchip MCP39F511N (for external power measurements)

-The inferface is to some extent inspired by `perf stat`.
+The interface is to some extent inspired by `perf stat`.

 	Usage: pinpoint -h|[-c|-p] [-e dev1,dev2,...] ([-r|-d|-i|-b|-a] N)* [--] workload [args]
 		-h Print this help and exit
+		-l Print a list of available counters and exit
 		-c Continuously print power levels (mW) to stdout (skip energy stats) -p Measure energy-delayed product (measure joules if not provided) -e Comma seperated list of measured devices (default: all)